False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 ORCID ID: 0000-0001-7267-0095

-Chelsea O. P. Hagopian is an Assistant Clinical Professor at the Emory University Nell Hodgson Woodruff School of Nursing and serves as Executive Director for the Georgia Nursing Workforce Center.
+Chelsea O. P. Hagopian is an Assistant Clinical Professor at the Emory University Nell Hodgson Woodruff School of Nursing and serves as Executive Director of the Georgia Nursing Workforce Center.
 She holds a Doctor of Nursing Practice in Health Systems Leadership.
-Her scholarship focuses on informed consent and ethical challenges with nonsurgical medical aesthetic devices.
-She has practiced clinically in plastic and reconstructive surgery as a registered nurse and an ANCC board-certified adult-gerontology acute care nurse practitioner.
+Her scholarship focuses on informed consent, nursing ethics, professional identity, and ethical challenges with nonsurgical medical aesthetic devices.
+She has practiced clinically in plastic and reconstructive surgery as a registered nurse and an ANCC board-certified adult-gerontology acute care nurse practitioner for more than 11- and 9-years, respectively.

 Abstract

-This nursing informed policy brief: (1) presents a policy issue concerning patient safety and informed consent of false, deceptive, and misleading marketing of nonsurgical medical aesthetic devices, (2) provides background on the context of informed consent and the current regulatory scheme for marketing medical devices in the United States, (3) offers a critique of viable policy alternatives for addressing the issue, and (4) presents a policy solution of formal education for health care professionals on the marketing of medical devices through adaptation of an existing program of awareness and outreach.
-Implications for nursing education, practice, and research are discussed.
+This nursing informed policy brief: (1) presents a policy issue concerning to patient safety and informed consent of false, deceptive, and misleading marketing of nonsurgical medical aesthetic devices, (2) overviews a focused background, context, and the current regulatory scheme relevant to marketing medical devices and of informed consent in the United States, (3) offers a balanced critique of viable policy alternatives for addressing the issue, and (4) advances a recommendation for a policy solution of increased formal education for health care professionals on recognizing and responding to false, deceptive, and misleading marketing of medical devices through adaptation of an existing awareness and outreach program.
+The nursing perspective is applied and implications for nursing education, practice, and research are discussed.
+Importantly, the present political climate is favorable for addressing this pressing policy issue.

 Key Words: nursing, medical device, safety, marketing, recognize and report, deceptive and misleading advertising, aesthetic medicine, plastic surgery, informed consent, nonsurgical, policy brief, advocacy, policy, nursing education

-False, deceptive, and misleading marketing of nonsurgical medical aesthetic devices is a policy issue relevant to patient safety...False, deceptive, and misleading marketing of nonsurgical medical aesthetic devices is a policy issue relevant to patient safety and informed consent.
-These medical devices are being used at increasing rates (American Society for Aesthetic Plastic Surgery [ASAPS], 2018; CoolSculpting, 2020; The Aesthetic Society, 2022) for a variety of aesthetic concerns, by a variety of practitioners (Camp et al., 2010)— with and without formal training in a health care discipline (e.g., nursing, medicine), and in a variety of settings.
+False, deceptive, and misleading marketing of nonsurgical medical aesthetic devices is a policy issue relevant to patient safety...False, deceptive, and misleading marketing of nonsurgical medical aesthetic devices is an insidious policy issue relevant to patient safety and informed consent.
+These medical devices are being used at increasing rates (American Society for Aesthetic Plastic Surgery [ASAPS], 2018; CoolSculpting, 2020; The Aesthetic Society, 2022) for a variety of aesthetic concerns, by a variety of practitioners (Camp et al., 2010)— both those with and without formal training in a healthcare discipline (e.g., nursing, medicine), and in a variety of settings.
 These devices are not without risk of physical, psychological, and financial harm.
-While arguments around medical marketing practices have been well and increasingly described in the scientific literature and regulatory space, most have focused on the pharmaceutical and tobacco industries (Conko, 2011; Park et al., 2021; Schwartz & Woloshin, 2019).
-What is missing is an explicit consideration of medical device marketing.
+While arguments around medical marketing practices have been well and increasingly described in the scientific literature and regulatory space, study has focused on the pharmaceutical and tobacco industries (Conko, 2011; Park et al., 2021; Schwartz & Woloshin, 2019).
+What is missing is explicit consideration of medical device marketing.
 The dearth of literature and lack of attention in policy decision-making to medical device marketing limits available data for robust evaluation of its true impact.
+A reasonable first step in reconciling this gap is sought with this brief.
 The purpose of this nursing-informed policy brief is to (1) provide an overview of the policy issue and context of false, deceptive, and misleading marketing of nonsurgical medical aesthetic devices, (2) present a balanced critique of viable policy alternatives, and (3) advance a recommended policy solution.
 The nursing lens is applied to assist in framing the issue and the desired outcome from a policy solution.
 Implications for nursing education, practice, and research are considered.

 Policy Issue Identification